DaveEveritt/decision-maker/README.md

 ## Notes

-Originally ported *to* Meteor *from* a pure Javascript prototype, now reverted to the latter because… frameworks.
+Originally ported *to* Meteor *from* a pure Javascript prototype, then reverted *back to* JavaScript because… frameworks.